Better Mistakes: Singles

-A remix of "Break My Heart Myself" featuring Yeji and Ryujin of K-pop girl group Itzy was released as a single on July 29, 2022, following a viral dance performance of the original song by Yeji and Ryujin in June.
+A remix of "Break My Heart Myself" featuring Yeji and Ryujin of the K-pop girl group Itzy was released as a single on July 29, 2022, following a viral dance performance of the original track by the duo in June.

 Critical reception

 Robin Murray from Clash called the album a "bulldozer 30 minute pop experience" that "affords Bebe Rexha space to amplify her potency while exposing her insecurities", further summarizing it as "13 songs that punch out their truths and then dissipate".

 Commercial performance

 Better Mistakes debuted at number 140 on the US Billboard 200 becoming Rexha's lowest charting album on the chart.
 In Canada, the album debuted at number 57 on the Billboard Canadian Albums.